 - Go to your Creator Studio

-- Click Channel then Advanced
+- Click on Settings then Channel

 Showcase your channel by featuring its best content